A JSON parser in less than 250 lines-of-code

 Future

 There is still some more things that could be improved in the future.
 SIMD may be useful in some places.
 The cb could yield a mutable reference to idx that could be used to skip over objects (with something of the form find_next_open_brace).
-Once that and a few more things are consildated then the PR can be merged and these updates can be avaiable to the crate on crates.io.
+Once that and a few more things are consolidated then the PR can be merged and these updates can be available to the crate on crates.io.

 Any suggestions or feedback is welcome in the comments below!